pradhanpradeep/ds-project/README.md

       - data/review_training_sentiment_scores_RegexpStemmer.csv

-4) run this script with the default settings.
+4) run main.py script with the default settings.

    all it takes few keyword arguments that can be tweaked while calling models.train() function.